- Issue Date: August 26, 2004

 - Responsible Office: Human Resources

 II.
 Establishment of Annual Merit Increase Guidelines

+b.
 Guidelines will include:

 ii.
 Merit choices based on performance ratings.

 iii.
 The merit increase that may be given to newly hired employees and the cut-off hire date for identifying those considered "new hires."

 iv.
 If approved, any additional money available to departments to further reward performance.

 v.
 The maximum merit increase allowed.

 c.
 The Compensation & Employment Services Manager will establish the salary review schedule and communicate said schedule along with established guidelines to Department Chairs, Administrative Managers and Center Directors.

 a.
 Since the performance review of all employees is the most important part of any merit-based salary program, employee evaluations must be completed by supervisors and shared with their employees.
 This is an annual process, completed prior to department salary reviews.
 (See Performance Evaluation, for more information).